 How To Create A Logo that Fits Your Brand

-According to experts interviewed by Forbes Magazine, a logo is more than just an elaborate icon to attach on product or merchandise.
+According to experts interviewed by Forbes Magazine, a logo is more than just an elaborate icon to attach to product or merchandise.
 More importantly, it is an expression of the company’s brand loyalty.
 Moreover, it must be easily- recognizable to set it apart from other existing businesses.

 In many situations, the logo is the very first thing new and potential clients notice about the company.
 As with any first impression, the message it tries to communicate must be clear and understandable.